-Soccer is a complex sport, and unlike many other adult sporting opportunities, the leagues often do not associate levels of play.
-Through our 10 years of programming experience and knowledge, we are able to navigate the ambiguous leagues to ensure we put together cohesive teams.
+Soccer is a complex sport, and unlike many other adult sporting opportunities, the leagues often do not associate with levels of play.
+Through our 10 years of programming experience and knowledge, we are able to navigate the ambiguous nature of leagues to ensure we put together cohesive teams.
 When known, we can isolate our playing audience and provide specific programming opportunities.

 When registering for a team you will see this chart again, and you'll select a level.
 Team managers will use that to build teams in respective leagues and levels, sometimes a couple lower level persons with aspirations to grow will take part in a higher level of play.
 Merit selection exists to manage safety and playing experience quality.

 All of our league teams and programming requires shin guards, and socks covering them in full, as well as footwear conducive to the playing environment.
 Flat shoes are uncommon, street shoes are not permitted.
 Turf cleats are common for turf venues, and outdoor cleats can commonly be worn indoors on turf too.
 Molded cleats are required for grass leagues.
 Need equipment?
 Locally you can often find shoes at the Eagan Outlet Mall or order online.
 Some leagues do not permit jewelry, contact us if you have visible permanent jewelry for guidance on which leagues to join.

 When signing up for a team, the location or range of locations will always be shared.
 There are very few leagues that just play at a single location.
 Pay close attention, and join a team on the day, level, format and location set that fits your abilities to attend.
 There are very few leagues that are conducive to public transportation, though the ones that are exist primarily May-Oct months.

 YES!
 We are home to straight players who identify as allies to the lgbt community.
 Our club is very inclusive of different orientations, gender identities, races, ethnicities, and even religions and non-religions.
 If you believe racism, homophobia, transphobia, xenophobia and misogyny do not belong in soccer or society, you are a good fit for our team.